 The hard hitting cold breeze of winter slowly pushed away the golden leaves of Autumn.
 It was that time again, Christmas.
 The time of year that Lacey particularly despised.
 All the fuss about presents and Christmas dinner, and oh, the lights!
 All they ever did was give her a migraine!
-And she could feel one coming on now, as she walked down the path of Gordon Square as she did every morning, having worked four long hours at the book store.
+And she could feel one coming on now, as she walked down the path of Gordon Square like she did every morning, having worked four long hours at the book shop.
 Though, she would have hardly called it working, more like sitting-and-drinking-coffee-ing.
 Her colleague, Chelle, liked to do most of the work, recommending books and scanning books and pricing books.
 So many books.
 Lacey estimated that she must have said the word 'book' over two thousand and fifty two times that month (Not including weekends, which she spent at her flat, being as book free as one person could be.)

-So as she brought her behind down onto the almost frosted bench that she sat on every day, she sighed and put her bag down next to her.
+So, as she brought her behind down onto the almost frosted bench that she sat on every day, she sighed and put her bag down next to her.
 It was Friday, and thanks to having rather well off parents, she didn't have to worry about working on the weekends, and even in the week she only had to work part time.
 Wrapping her slowly freezing fingers around her delightfully warm Santa Clause coffee cup, she brought her gingerbread spiced latte to her mouth and breathed in a breath of sweet air.
 Flavoured beverages had to be the most wonderful thing about the Holidays, if there was, in fact, anything wonderful about the Holidays.

 Lacey looked around the Square.
 It was unusually quiet, but then again it was only one o'clock on a Friday afternoon, two weeks before Christmas.
 Everyone had to be busy on the high street, searching for 'that perfect gift'.
 Lacey hadn't bought anyone a present this year.
-No one except herself, that is, but she didn't want to categorize it as a 'present'.
-It was a full spa set from Debenhams, and she intended to use it on the night of Christmas eve, hopefully releasing every last molecule of stress from her body, so that she wouldn't completely burst with anger when she had to visit her parents the next day for Christmas dinner.
+No one except herself, that was, but she didn't want to categorize it as a 'present'.
+It was a full spa set from Debenhams, and she intended to use it on the night of Christmas eve, hopefully releasing every last molecule of stress from her body, so that she wouldn't completely burst when she had to visit her parents the next day for Christmas dinner.

 Starting to feel the chill after sitting still for so long, Lacey tugged her camel coat around her and tapped her feet on the floor, hopefully instilling some warmth into them.
 When her ears started to feel the bite of the cold, Lacey tucked them into her beret, feeling entirely stupid, but knowing she would look even more ridiculous when they turned red with the frost, as if she was some dopey little boy.
 Though, that was what she felt like most of the time.
 Being just about 5 feet tall and sporting a short pixie cut hairdo, Lacey often felt as if she was constantly being compared to a boy who hadn't quite hit puberty yet.